connervieira/Predator/README.md

 Predator's advanced dash-cam capabilities enable features that are useful to enterprise users with unique needs.
 Predator's customizable video overlays allow you to review the speed and location of a vehicle, as well as custom relay triggers that can monitor actions like braking, horn use, warning lights, and sirens.

-### Prerecorded Video Analysis
+### Pre-recorded Video Analysis

-In addition to real-time computer vision analysis, Predator is capable of analyzing prerecorded video from any source with license plate identification and object recognition.
-When using Predator's built-in dash-cam capabilities, prerecorded mode allows you to automatically analyze previously recorded dash-cam video with just a few button presses.
+In addition to real-time computer vision analysis, Predator is capable of analyzing pre-recorded video from any source with license plate identification and object recognition.
+When using Predator's built-in dash-cam capabilities, pre-recorded mode allows you to automatically analyze previously recorded dash-cam video with just a few button presses.

-### Vehicle Security

-While dash-cam mode offers plenty of useful features while driving, Predator also comes with parking protection functionality, where the camera remains dormant until an event is detected.

 ## Features

 ### Completely Private

-Since Predator is open source, self hosted, offline, and self contained, you can rest assured that it's completely private, and that it doesn't share any of the information it collects.
+Since Predator is open source, self-hosted, offline, and self-contained, you can rest assured that it's completely private, and that it doesn't share any of the information it collects.

 ### Offline Capable

 Predator works entirely offline, and never needs to connect to the internet to function.
-All internet based functionality is entirely optional and non-critical to normal operation.
+All internet-based functionality is entirely optional and non-critical to normal operation.

 ### Open Source